Cat Not Eating or Drinking? A Calm 48-Hour Plan

 Red flags mean “call now,” not “wait until tomorrow.”

-• No food for more than 24 hours (or your cat is eating almost nothing).
+• No food for more than 24 hours, or eating almost nothing

-• Repeated vomiting, blood in stool/urine, or black/tarry stool.
+• Repeated vomiting, blood in stool or urine, or black/tarry stool

-• Urinary signs: straining, frequent trips, crying in the box, or little/no urine (urgent—especially males).
+• Urinary signs: straining, frequent litter box trips, crying, little or no urine

-• Yellow gums/eyes, fever, or sudden dramatic weight loss.
+• Yellow gums or eyes, fever, or sudden dramatic weight loss

 5) Hydration checks & easy fixes